kubernetes/enhancements/keps/sig-auth/3331-structured-authentication-configuration/README.md

 - Add metrics
 - Support > 1 JWT authenticator and > 1 audiences
 - Enable automatic reload of the configuration
+  - If there is a failure in the new configuration, the old configuration will remain active.
+  - Typo in issuer URL will not be detected since an issuer is explicitly allowed to be offline when an API server is starting up to allow for self-hosted IDPs.
 - Add tests
   - Tests for automatic reload of the configuration

+#### Pre-GA follow-up

+- With automatic reload of configuration, typo in issuer URL will not be detected since an issuer is explicitly allowed to be offline when an API server is starting up to allow for self-hosted IDPs.
+We need to come-up with an approach to make this more robust.

 #### GA